oncomouse/slides/source/courses/engl354/day2.html.md

 ---
 class: big, middle

 > Assuming the context of a largely non-literate culture, we can postulate that both pieces were presented to audiences less "**literate**" than the speaker.
-Both pieces were delivered **orally** and were in that sense composed to be delivered orally.
 Both pieces were delivered **orally** and were in that sense composed, in large part, during the initial presentation and only later written down in full ... what survives of Parmenides and Gorgias represents a strange case of "**literate**" discourse presented to a preponderantly "**illiterate**" audience (Swearingen 147-8).

 ---